ibm-cloud-docs/vlans/getting-started.md

 Premium VLANs cannot be cancelled if they are being used by other products.
 The following uses prevent cancellation:

 * Servers directly homed on the VLAN (as opposed to trunked).
-* Secondary subnets routed to the VLAN or an IP address on the VLAN.
 * Firewall products which serve the entire VLAN.
 This excludes non-dedicated hardware firewalls, for instance.

 Additionally, some products and features **do not prevent cancellation** of a VLAN, but are affected by its removal.
 This includes being protected by a Virtual Router Appliance.
 The VLAN association is removed whether it is bypassed or not.